dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A97: DCE - vLLM Response Progress UI Plan
 # Date Created: C48
 # Author: AI Model & Curator
-# Updated on: C54 (Codify final streaming architecture)
+# Updated on: C56 (Codify correct SSE parsing architecture for multiple streams)

 - **Key/Value for A0:**
 - **Description:** A plan and textual mockup for a UI to display the progress of incoming vLLM responses, including progress bars and a tokens/second metric.
 This has been updated to reflect the final, correct streaming architecture.